Department WebsiteDepartment EmailAdvising

 This program, which is available at both the major and Honours level, integrates on-the-job experience and academic studies.
 Upon completion of one of the Cooperative Education programs, the student receives the Bachelor of Science degree in geology, at the major or Honours level, with the added qualification of “Cooperative Education”.

 Further details and regulations on the Cooperative Education program are found in the Faculty of Science listing in this Calendar.

 Students may choose to obtain a B.Sc.
 General with a Concentration in Geology.
 Students must complete thirty (30) credit hours in GEOL courses with no more than twelve (12) credit hours at the 1000-level.

-In the Honours Bachelor of Science geology/geography program, topics for Honours projects should be approved by both Departments and may be carried out in either Department.
+In the Bachelor of Science Honours Geology/Geography Combined Program, topics for Honours projects may be carried out in either Department but should be approved by both Departments.